Who We Are

 About Us

-We are a small staff of attorneys, paralegals, development, and communications professionals who work along with a dedicated network of criminal defense attorneys, experts, scholars, and exonorees to help free the innocent.
-Originally, NEIP only took cases with testable biological evidence, but has now expanded its reach to non-DNA claims of innocence as well.
+Founded in 2000 and officially becoming a nonprofit in 2004, we are a small staff of attorneys, paralegals, and development and communications professionals who work along with a dedicated network of criminal defense attorneys, experts, scholars, and exonorees to help free the innocent.
+Originally, NEIP only took cases with testable biological evidence, but it has since expanded its reach to non-DNA claims of innocence as well.

 NEIP is an independent 501(c)(3) non-profit and receives no funding from the “Innocence Project,” a separate organization based in NYC, or from any other innocence organizations.